 - Add a “dummy” account with a fake SMTP server address.

 When you manually add a POP3 account with the wrong server settings and set that account as your default account, you’ll get a send/receive error when you forget to change the account.
 This doesn’t apply to replies and forwards though.
 Also, make sure you configure the account not to receive or you’ll get errors when checking for new messages as well.
+It is not a pretty solution, but very effective nonetheless.

 - Configure Outlook not to send messages directly.